 the driver of the non leading engine shall confirm to the driver of the leading engine that the non leading traction unit is in NL.

-When the following text message is displayed on the DMI of the non leading engine:

-“No track condition will be received”

-the driver of the non leading engine shall inform the driver of the leading engine.
-Both drivers shall apply non-harmonised rules.

 Performing the tandem movement

 The tandem movement shall be performed according to non-harmonised rules.